-At first glance, we may think that some leadership styles are better than others.
-The truth is that each leadership style has its place in a leader's toolkit.
-The wise leader knows to flex from one style to another as the situation demands.
+At first glance, we may think some leadership styles are better than others.
+However, all types of leadership styles can have their place in a leader's toolkit.
+A wise leader knows how to flex from one style to another as a situation shifts.

 The seven primary leadership styles are: